BillNace/18341_P2_MatrixMultiply/README.md

 effectively your "speed of light" target, but don't worry if your design is a bit slower.
 Do make sure you're not truncating intermediate values though, otherwise you might be fast but inaccurate!

+**Strong Advice**: You are strongly advised to try to build a very slow system to start.
+Don't try to optimize your design right away.
+Rather, make sure you can get the correct answers.
+As you build that, you will undoubtedly learn a few things, which will make your design work go so much better when you start to optimize.
+Also, from a point perspective, getting the slowest possible multiplier that works is worth many, many more points than getting the fastest possible multiplier that doesn't work.

 ## Model Organization